chameleonhead/stratrack/libs/mql-interpreter/README.md

 A single name may have multiple declarations with different parameter lists, mirroring MQL's function overloading rules.
 The runtime stores every overload A function may be overloaded with different parameter lists so `callFunction()` can choose the one matching the argument count.
-MQL defines operator overloading for class or struct methods, but method parsing has not yet been implemented in this interpreter.
-Support for operator overloads will be added when class methods are parsed.
+The parser also captures class methods, including constructors, destructors and operator overloads like `operator+`.
+Only the method signatures are stored; method bodies are ignored during execution.
 A parameter can be prefixed with `&` to indicate it is passed by reference.
 Arrays are always treated as references.
 The runtime stores this information for each parameter.